Samsung Galaxy M10

 The Samsung Galaxy M10 is an Android smartphone produced by Samsung Electronics, part of the Samsung Galaxy M series online-exclusive budget smartphones.
 It was unveiled on 28 January 2019 and was released on 5 February that year.

 Specifications

 The phone is powered by a 1.6 GHz octa-core Exynos 7870 chipset which is based on a 14 nm process and offers eight ARM Cortex-A53 cores clocked at 1.6 GHz.
-The Samsung M10 equipped with a 6.2-inch HD+ (720x1520 pixels) Infinity-V Display that has a 19:9 aspect ratio and runs on Android 10.
+The phone is equipped with a 6.2-inch HD+ (720x1520 pixels) Infinity-V display that has a 19:9 aspect ratio and runs on Android 8.

+Camera

+The rear camera array is mounted flush on the back.
+There is a 13 MP wide‑angle camera with an f/1.9 aperture, a sensor size of 1/3.1″, a pixel size of 1.12 µm, and phase‑detection autofocus.
+There is also a 5 MP ultra‑wide angle lens with an f/2.2 aperture (approx. 120° field of view).
+The module includes an LED flash.
+Video recording is supported at Full HD (1080p) at 30 fps.
+On the front, there is a 5 MP selfie camera with an f/2.0 aperture, capable of 1080p video recording.

+There is HDR mode for improved contrast in challenging lighting.
+The camera app also includes panorama and selfie beauty filters.
+No dedicated depth sensor or bokeh (“live focus”) mode is present on this model.
+Optical image stabilization (OIS) is not supported.